pdpau/DL2025-SentimentAnalisys/README.md

 - scikit-learn
 - wordcloud

+If you are not working on Google Colab, consider using the installation guide on (https://pytorch.org/) to properly install PyTorch with GPU integration

-You can install them using pip:
+You can install the rest using pip:

 ```sh
 pip install pandas numpy matplotlib seaborn torch tensorflow nltk scikit-learn wordcloud